10 Best Bike Reflectors

 Reflectors are low maintenance, but they are not maintenance-free.
 Road grime dulls reflective surfaces over time, so wipe them with a damp cloth weekly if you ride in wet or dusty conditions.
 Check clip-on mounts monthly; vibration can loosen plastic brackets.
 If a reflector cracks or fades, replace it immediately, because even small surface damage scatters light and reduces visibility.

 For adhesive tape, inspect the edges every few months.
 If you notice lifting, apply gentle heat with a hair dryer and press the strip back down.
-Light combos require the same care as any rechargeable device: charge before storage, avoid deep discharges, and keep the USB port clean.
+Light combos require the same care as any rechargeable device: charge before storage, avoid deep discharges, and keep the charging port clean and dry.

 How to Compare Reviews